n8n-io/n8n-docs/docs/integrations/creating-nodes/test/troubleshooting-node-development.md

 ### Node doesn't show up in the Add Node menu

-Check that you registered the node in the `packages/nodes-base/package.json` file.
+Check that you registered the node in the `package.json` file in your project.

-[TODO: does this still apply with new way of adding nodes?]

 <!-- vale off -->
 ### Changes to the description properties don't show in the UI on refreshing